Born: 1574 and died 1649 and was laid to rest beside Margaret in the Heath Chaple at Brasted Church.

 Was he related to the bookseller Thomas Heath?

-As it is assumed his male descendants died out, we can therefore assume that Robert Heath was not an ancestor of Joseph Heath of Nottingham.
+As it is assumed his male descendants died out.
+If this is correct, we can therefore assume that Robert Heath was not an ancestor of Joseph Heath of Nottingham.

 Biography of Sir Robert Heath